Developing ASP.NET Framework 4.x on macOS with ServBay

 Disadvantages:

-- Performance is not as good as production-grade servers like Nginx.
+- Not as performant as production-grade servers like Nginx.

-- Relatively basic functionality; does not fully simulate a production environment.
+- More basic functionality; does not fully mimic a production environment.

 Method 2: Using Nginx + FastCGI